Consider kanten the Jell-O of champions.

 - Maple syrup to taste (wait until you taste the finished dessert: you might find it sweet enough as is)

 In a medium saucepan, whisk the juice and kuzu until dissolved.
 Turn on the flame, add the remaining ingredients, and bring to a boil.
 Lower the flame and cook, whisking 4 to 5 more minutes, until thickened.
 (Discard the tea bags, if using).
 Add a little maple syrup if it needs it.
-Transfer the mixture to a mold or individual cups and chill.
+Transfer the mixture to a mold, or to small individual cups and chill.
+Makes 8 to 10 servings.